 Nonlinear Devices The diode is our first nonlinear circuit element.
 A nonlinear element passes a current that is not proportional to the voltage across it (i.e. it does not obey Ohm's Law).
 Note, though, that a small change in the voltage across a diode will still generate a small change in its current.
 That is, if the change in voltage is small enough that the change in current will be proportional to that small voltage change.
 Thus, even circuits with diodes can use a Thevenin model for small deviations from the quiescent (or normal) condition of the circuit.
 Diodes Diodes are an important component of a DC power supply since they can convert an alternating current to a direct current.
 Most of the time, we will model a diode as simply a one-way gate for current.
-In most wires and resistors. current is carried exclusively electrons, which have negative charge.
-Semiconductors (silicon based devices) can use either negative charge carriers (electrons) positively charged carriers (called holes) depending what on impurities have been added to the silicon when it was grown into a crystal.
-One type of impurity (called ndoping) creates the negative carriers, and the
+In most wires and resistors, current is carried exclusively which have electrons, negative charge.
+Semiconductors (silicon based devices) can use either negative charge carriers (electrons) positively charged carriers (called holes) depending on what impurities have been added to the silicon when grown into a it was One type crystal. of impurity (called ndoping) creates the negative carriers, and the